TimeEval/TimeEval/docs/concepts/results.md

 - `metrics.csv`:
   This file lists the metric and runtime measurements for the corresponding experiment.
   The used metrics are defined by the user.
-  Find more information in the API documentation: {doc}`api/timeeval.metrics`
+  Find more information in the API documentation: {doc}`../api/timeeval.metrics`
 - `hyper_params.json`:
   Contains a JSON-object with the hyperparameter values used to execute the algorithm on the dataset.
   If hyperparameter heuristics were defined, the heuristic' values are already resolved.

-All other files are optional and depend on the used {class}`~timeeval.adapters.BaseAdapter`.
+All other files are optional and depend on the used algorithm {class}`~timeeval.adapters.base.Adapter`.
-For example, the {class}`~timeeval.adapters.DockerAdapter` usually produces a temporary file called `docker-algorithm-scores.csv` to pass the algorithm result from the Docker container to TimeEval, and (semi-)supervised algorithms store their trained model in `model.pkl`-files.
+For example, the {class}`~timeeval.adapters.docker.DockerAdapter` usually produces a temporary file called `docker-algorithm-scores.csv` to pass the algorithm result from the Docker container to TimeEval, and (semi-)supervised algorithms store their trained model in `model.pkl`-files.